 Forgiveness and acceptance are also essential in a true friendship.
 A true friend will forgive you when you make mistakes, and they will accept you for who you are.
 They won’t hold grudges or judge you for your flaws.
 Instead, they will love and accept you unconditionally.

-Symbols of Friendship: Celebrating your successes and Supporting you during tough times
+Symbols of Friendship: Celebrating your successes and Supporting you in tough times

 A true friend celebrates your successes with you.
 They are genuinely happy when good things happen to you and they celebrate your achievements.
 They are there for you during tough times.
 They will offer a listening ear and a shoulder to cry on when you need it most.